-Composition and modification of language constructs are done via merge and extension operations in the Essence language.
+Extension and composition are core ideas in the Essence language.
 They are the means by which more sophisticated and powerful constructs are built from smaller, simpler ones.

 Extension refers to the modification or customization of an element to suit a new context.
 For example, a Work Product defined in practice P1 may be modified in the context of a wider practice P2 that uses P1 as a component.
 The extension mechanism in Essence allows elements to be modified or customized, and has two key features: